 We have the government to thank for the internet, GPS and unmanned aerial systems.
 Much of the machine learning and advanced analytics powering the data-driven economy are made possible by government-funded research.
 And agencies themselves are being transformed by new technologies and innovative ways of weaving IT into critical missions.

 Public-sector tech, in other words, is far cooler than the government often gets credit for.
-The 2018 Government Information Awards aim to give these innovators the credit they deserve.
+These awards aim to give these innovators the credit they deserve.

-These awards (formerly known as GCN's Discovery and Innovation in Government IT, or dig IT, Awards) focus on transformative tech that is truly reinventing government -- at the federal, state and local levels.
+The Public Sector Innovation category focuses on transformative tech that is truly reinventing government -- at the federal, state and local levels.
 That potentially mission-critical impact can stem from a new technology itself or from the innovative ways established tech is being leveraged to make government function better.

-Nominations for 2018 public sector innovations are now being accepted, with a submission deadline of July 6.
+Nominations for 2019 public sector innovations are now being accepted.
 As you begin thinking about the transformative work you'd like to see recognized, please keep the following questions in mind:

 What type of innovation is it?